-Step 1: You contact the Quality Improvement Organization again and ask for another review.
+Step 1: Contact the Quality Improvement Organization again and ask for another review.

-• You must ask for this review within 60 days after the day when the Quality Improvement Organization said no to your Level 1 Appeal.
+• You must ask for this review within 60 days after the day when the Quality Improvement Organization said no to your Level 1 appeal.
 You can ask for this review only if you continued getting care after the date that your coverage for the care ended.